 Debugging can be like finding a black cat in a dark room...
 Turn on the lights so the black cat is easily seen.

-Clarinox debug tools provide in-built protocol analyser support for faster debugging of complex wireless devices.
-In addition, it offers threading, memory usage and memory leak analysis.
-Together these tools support the tuning of applications and aid in the communication of issues.
-The user is able to add custom plug-ins as required, with a console interface via a single physical medium.
+ClariFi™ provides an in-built protocol analyzer support for faster debugging of complex wireless devices and is used with our user-friendly SoftFrame abstraction layer middleware.
+It offers threading, memory usage, and memory leak analysis.
+Together these tools support the tuning of applications and aid in communicating issues.
+Users can add custom plug-ins as required, with a console interface via a single physical medium.

 Plug-ins can pass specific messages to the debug tools sent by the debug target.
 By defining plug-ins via the plug-in interface, flexibility is provided for developers to add their own debugging functionality.

-Our Memory analysis tools will ensure that you never have another memory leak without knowing where the source of the problem is in your embedded application.
-These tools will let you know the allocations, de-allocations, statistics, address, size, system thread and even the line number of where your buffer is being allocated memory.
+ClariFi™ Memory analysis tools will ensure that you quickly find memory leaks in your embedded application.
+These tools will let you know the allocations, de-allocations, statistics, address, size, system thread, and even the line number of where your buffer is being allocated memory.

 Included memory analysis tools:

-Our Message browser tool allows developers to get a high-level overview of their application running in real-time.
-This becomes very useful to developers debugging RTOS applications and want to ensure that threads are executing with their allocated time-frame.
+Our Message browser tool lets developers get a high-level overview of their application running in real-time.
+This becomes very useful to developers debugging RTOS applications who want to ensure that threads execute within their allocated time frame.

-Integrated Lua engine allows exclusive message matching to search, highlight or filter out messages while analysing debug data.
+Integrated Lua engine allows exclusive message matching to search, highlight or filter out messages while analyzing debug data.

-The built in virtual console gives developers the ability to interact with their embedded hardware through a command-based interface over UART, TCP/IP server or JLink RTT.
-This becomes useful when needing user-input for your embedded application and eliminates the need for hardware input devices.
+The built-in virtual console allows developers to interact with their embedded hardware through a command-based interface over UART, TCP/IP server, or JLink RTT.
+This becomes useful when needing user input for your embedded application and eliminates the need for hardware input devices.

-The message details panel gives the most power to developers by allowing them to click on any individual ClarinoxBlue, ClarinoxWiFi, Message browser or Memory monitor message to view further information for that message.
+The message details panel gives the most power to developers by allowing them to click on any individual ClarinoxBlue™, ClarinoxWiFi™, Message browser, or Memory monitor message to view further information for that message.